 6.1 Improve Machining Accuracy by Controlling the Original Error of CNC Machine Tools

-In the CNC machining process of CNC machine tools, the error itself is inevitable, and there is an inevitable error between the CNC machined parts and the CNC machine tools.
+In the CNC machining process of CNC machine tools, error itself is inevitable, and there is an inevitable error between the CNC machined parts and the CNC machine tools.
 This certain error is called the original error.

 Therefore, to improve the CNC machining accuracy of CNC machine tools, controlling the original error of CNC machine tools is one of the important countermeasures.
 Analyze the possibility of the original error of the system, and take corresponding improvement measures according to the cause of the error and the type of error.
 In the CNC machining process, the position accuracy and geometric accuracy of the CNC machine tool have an important influence on the machining accuracy of the CNC machined parts.
-The position control and geometric CNC precision control are used to reduce the influence of position error and geometric error on the CNC parts.
+Position control and geometric CNC precision control are used to reduce the influence of position error and geometric error on the CNC parts.
 At the same time, for the deformation error generated during the CNC processing, air-cooling, water-cooling, and other methods should be used to control the thermal deformation during the CNC machining process, and the CNC machining accuracy caused by the thermal deformation error is reduced.
 At the same time, for the position error, it is necessary to choose a tool suitable for the material of the CNC machined part reasonably to avoid the deformation of the tool, and choose a reasonable fixture according to the shape of the CNC part to be processed.
 If necessary, specially design fixtures for the shape and size of the CNC machining parts to avoid them.

 6.2 Reasonable Design of the Core Components of the Machine Tool to Avoid Positioning Errors

-The CNC positioning accuracy of the machine tool has an important influence on the accuracy of the components, and the core components that affect the CNC positioning accuracy of the machine such as the straightness and level of the feed system, and guide rails, and work surfaces.
+The CNC positioning accuracy of the machine tool has an important influence on the accuracy of the components, and the core components that affect the CNC positioning accuracy of the machine such as the straightness and level of the feed system, guide rails, and work surfaces.
 When designing a CNC machine tool, it is necessary to select the core components reasonably.
 For example, when selecting the ball screw that is widely used in machine tools, the accuracy of the ball screw should be fully considered.
 The ball screw technology that is more mature should be selected and installed.
 The support of the ball screw can not be ignored.
 The support of the ball screw is closely related to the transmission accuracy of the system.
 The support of the ball screw is mainly determined by the axial load and the rotation speed, which has an important influence on the CNC machining accuracy of the CNC lathe.
 Accuracy fixing and support.
 In the design process, the bearing capacity of the ball screw should be strictly checked.

 The drag chain, as part of the machine’s outer protection, is now indispensable for machine tools.
 Due to its chain structure, certain vibrations will also occur following the movement of the tool holder.
 This vibration will be transmitted directly to the tool, which will have a certain impact on the CNC machining accuracy.